The Black-and-White Ruffed Lemur (Varecia variegata) is an arboreal (tree-living) primate mammal in the Lemuridae family of lemurs.

 It grows to about 120 centimetres (45 inches) tall, making it the largest lemur (with the Red Ruffed Lemur).

-The Black-and-White Ruffed Lemur is arboreal, living in trees in tropical rainforests of Madagascar.
+It is native to the island of Madagascar.
+The Black-and-White Ruffed Lemur is arboreal, living in trees in tropical rainforests.
 It is diurnal, active during the day.
-In the trees, and on the ground, it used quadruped locomotion – moving on four appendages (arms and legs).
+In the trees, and on the ground, it uses quadruped locomotion – moving on four appendages (arms and legs).

 It is frugivorous, which means that it eats mainly fruit.
 It also eats flowers, leaves, and seeds.

 A colony of Black-and-White Lemurs is female-dominated – this is known as a matriarchal society.
 Reproductive females need more access to food so they establish a feeding priority.
-Female dominance in feeding means that there is some aggressive behaviour when they lead the group to food in order to have first access to it.
 Younger females do not appear to have aggressive and dominant behaviour.

 In captivity, Black-and-White Lemurs can live up to 36 years.